 Students who have completed a bachelor degree at the University or elsewhere will be presumed to have completed the General Education Requirement.

-Admissions & New Student Services will evaluate all transfer credits for General Education credit.
+The Office of Admissions will evaluate all transfer credits for General Education credit.
 Students who wish to appeal that evaluation may petition the Graduation Appeals Subcommittee of the Academic Standards and Curriculum Review Committee, but such petitions must be initiated during the first semester of the student's attendance following that evaluation.

 Writing Course Requirement Regarding Transfer Students

 - A cover letter outlining the basis for the request.
+The cover letter should clearly articulate how the proposed course meets the learning outcomes of Intermediate Writing Courses at the University of Montana (listed below).
 Include pertinent information such as contact information, student ID number, and how you fulfilled this requirement in a course at your previous institution.

-- A syllabus and course description.
-The course must include at least 16 pages of writing for assessment and at least 50% of the course grade should be based on your performance on writing assignments.
+- A syllabus and course description, and any available writing assignment instructions.
+The syllabus or assignment instructions must show that the course required at least 16 pages of writing and that 50% of the course grade was based on writing performance.

 - Use writing to learn and synthesize new concepts